Qatar Airways: Destinations

 As of January 25, 2021, Qatar Airways' network spreads across 120 destinations after the settlement of Qatar's airspace dispute with neighbouring Gulf countries.
-The carrier is currently planning to expand its network to reach 130 routes by March 2021.
+The carrier plans to expand its network to reach 130 routes by March 2021.

 On July 24, 2021, Qatar Airways resumed service to Cebu after eight years of absence.
 Cebu, the second largest city in the Philippines, became the third destination in the country to be served by Qatar Airways.

+On 1 September 2023, Qatar Airways re-introduced the route from Doha to Auckland with frequency of 7 times per week using its Airbus A350-1000 aircraft.
+The route is known to be the third longest non-stop direct flights in the world, at a distance of 9,032 air miles.

+On January 7, 2025, following the tension ease in Syria, Qatar Airways resumed its schedule of three weekly flights to Damascus after 13 years of absence, helping Syria reconnect with major destinations in the region.
+Subsequently, Qatar Airways announced the resumption of operations to Malta beginning 2 July 2025, servicing the route with its fleet of Airbus A320 aircraft.

+In March 2025, Qatar Airways announced that it is expanding its services to meet the anticipated summer travel surge by increasing flights to 11 global destinations.
+Starting October 27, the airline will operate eight daily flights to London Heathrow, totalling 56 weekly flights.
+Services to Male in the Maldives will increase from 13 to 28 weekly flights by late December.
+Additionally, beginning December 16, flights to Miami will rise to twelve weekly, and Tokyo will see eleven weekly flights.

 Codeshare agreements

 Qatar Airways has codeshare agreements with the following airlines and train systems: